Lake Blue Cypress

 Location

-Lake Blue Cypress positioned at 27°45′15″N 80°44′37″W. It is the headwaters of the St. Johns River.
-The lake is 21 mi (34 km) in diameter, and it is over 6,500 acres (26 km²) in size.
+Lake Blue Cypress is positioned at 27°45′15″N 80°44′37″W. It is the headwaters of the St. Johns River.
+The lake is 21 mi (34 km) in diameter and over 6,500 acres (26 km²) in area.
 It is directly west of Fellsmere, 11 miles away.
 To the north is Palm Bay, to the west is Yeehaw Junction, and to the east is Fellsmere.

-Additional information on lake status, go to fola.org, floridaconservation.org, FWC.org, wikipedia.org
+Additional information on lake status can be found at fola.org, floridaconservation.org, FWC.org, wikipedia.org